shalva green smoothie jumpstart

 Mistake #10: Prioritizing horsepower

 You want power, I hear that.
-But the motors are all basically the same.
-Some are configured to 2.2 HP versus 2.0 HP based on the machine’s build — but the end results are identical no matter which model you choose.
-Motor power is a completely meaningless metric for comparing Vitamix models.
-Completely meaningless.
-Don’t let it factor into your decision at all.
+But Vitamix motors are all basically the same.
+Some are configured to 2.2 HP versus 2.0 HP based on the machine’s build.
+But blend quality is identical no matter which model you choose.
+Don’t let horsepower factor into your decision at all.

 Mistake #11: Dismissing models with digital interfaces